dr-mushtaq/free-AI-powered-office-assistant/README.md

 The Free AI-Powered Office Assistant is a web-based tool designed to automate office tasks such as assignment checking, question bank (QB) creation, and paper checking.
 It utilizes Ollama and Open WebUI to provide a seamless and efficient AI assistant for office workflows.

-Objectives 🎯
+## **Objectives** 🎯

-Develop an easy-to-use web interface for office task automation.
+1- Develop an easy-to-use web interface for office task automation.

-Integrate AI models using Ollama for task execution.
+2- Integrate AI models using Ollama for task execution.

-Enable automated assignment checking based on grading rubrics.
+3- Enable automated assignment checking based on grading rubrics.

-Allow bulk question bank generation based on topics.
+4- Allow bulk question bank generation based on topics.

-Implement AI-driven paper checking for grammar and plagiarism detection.
+5- Implement AI-driven paper checking for grammar and plagiarism detection.

 Provide a dashboard for tracking task history and reports.

-System Architecture 🎯
+## **System Architecture** 🎯

 The system consists of three main components:

-Frontend (Web-Based UI)
+1. **Frontend (Web-Based UI)**

 User-friendly interface for managing tasks.